SRombauts/UEGitPlugin/README.md

 - fork the repository, make some small changes and submit them with independent pull-requests

 ### Contact
+- You can use the Unreal Engine forums.
-You can also email me directly, I will answer any questions and requests.
+- You can also email me directly, I will answer any questions and requests.

 ### Coding Style Guidelines
 The source code follow the UnreaEngine official [Coding Standard](https://docs.unrealengine.com/latest/INT/Programming/Development/CodingStandard/index.html):